Johann Mattheson: Early life and career

 Johann Mattheson was born on 28 September 1681 in Hamburg.
 The son of a prosperous tax collector, Mattheson received a broad liberal education and, aside from general musical training, took lessons in keyboard instruments, violin, composition and singing.
-By age nine he was singing and playing organ in church and was a member of the chorus of the Hamburg opera.
+By age nine he was singing and playing the organ in church and was a member of the chorus of the Hamburg opera.
 He made his solo debut with the Hamburg opera in 1696 in female roles and, after his voice changed, sang tenor at the opera, conducted rehearsals and composed operas himself.
 He was cantor at St. Mary's Cathedral, Hamburg from 1718 until increasing deafness led to his retirement from that post in 1728.

 Mattheson's chief occupation from 1706 was as a professional diplomat.
 He had studied English in school and spoke it fluently.
 He became tutor to the son of the English ambassador Sir John Wich and then secretary to the ambassador.
 He went on diplomatic missions abroad representing the ambassador.
 In 1709 he married Catharina Jennings, the daughter of an English clergyman; they did not have any children.